 Paternal Family Tree: Estridsen

-Before 1159 [her father] Valdemar "Great" I King Denmark (age 27) and [her step-mother] Sophia of Minsk were married.
+Before 1159 [her father] Valdemar "Great" I King of Denmark (age 27) and [her step-mother] Sophia of Minsk (age 18) were married.

 On 28th April 1180 [her future husband] King Philip II of France (age 14) and Isabelle Flanders Queen Consort France (age 10) were married.
 She by marriage Queen Consort of France.
 She the daughter of Baldwin Flanders V Count Hainault (age 30) and Margaret Metz Countess Hainault and Flanders.
 He the son of Louis VII King Franks (age 60) and Adèle Blois.
 They were half third cousins.
 He a great x 2 grandson of King William "Conqueror" I of England.

-On 12th May 1182 [her father] Valdemar "Great" I King Denmark (age 51) died.
-His son [her half-brother] Canute (age 19) succeeded VI King Denmark.
+On 12th May 1182 [her father] Valdemar "Great" I King of Denmark (age 51) died.
+His son [her half-brother] Canute (age 19) succeeded VI King of Denmark.

 Chronicum Anglicanum by Ralph Coggeshall.
-In the same year [1193], the same king took to wife1 the sister of the King of Denmark, named Ingeborg, a maiden endowed with marvelous beauty.
+In the same year [1193], the same king took to wife1 the sister of the King of Denmark, named Ingeborg, a maiden endowed with marvellous beauty.
 But after the marriage he repudiated her, and placed her among the nuns at Soissons; and he immediately ordered all the Danes who had come with her to return home.

 Eodem anno, idem rex sororem regis Daciæ, nomine Ingelburgh, puellam mirabili decore præditam, accepit in uxorem, quam post nuptias repudians, inter sanctimoniales apud Suessionem collocavit; omnesque Dacos, qui cum illa advenerant, illico repatriare jussit.

+Note 1. [her future husband] King Philip II of France (age 27) married Ingeborg of Denmark (age 19) on 14th August 1193.
+Three months later he sought an annulment of the marriage on the grounds of her consanguinity with his first wife Isabel of Hainault.
+Ingeborg was held in captivity for twenty years before being reconciled with Philip in 1213.
 Ralph de Decito: "Philip, king of the Franks, took to wife the sister of the king of Denmark; but because the divorce between them was solemnly carried out unexpectedly, this was spoken of among the people far more than the royal wedding which had previously taken place at the city of Amiens on the feast of the Assumption of the Blessed Virgin [15th August 1193].
 Separated from the king, the queen preferred to live among the nuns at Soissons rather than to return to her father's home in Denmark."

 On 15th August 1193 King Philip II of France (age 27) and Ingeborg Estridsen Queen Consort France (age 19) were married.
 She by marriage Queen Consort of France.
-She the daughter of Valdemar "Great" I King Denmark.
+She the daughter of Valdemar "Great" I King of Denmark.
 He the son of Louis VII King Franks and Adèle Blois.

 Around November 1193 King Philip II of France (age 28) and Ingeborg Estridsen Queen Consort France (age 19) marriage annulled on the spurious grounds of her consanguinity with his first wife Isabelle Flanders Queen Consort France.
 She was kept, more or less, a prisoner for the remainder of her life being held in difference French castles.